SummerCo0L/Semantic_search_BERTopic_Snowflake/README.md

 - `SP2.2_GET_SIMILARITY.txt`: Script to get similarity score between query and every chunk.
 - `SP2.3_GET_TOKEN_SIMILARITY.txt`: Script to get token similarity score between query and every token.
 - `SP2.4_GET_TOP_5_TOKENS.txt`: Script to get top 5 tokens for each chunk.
+- 'SP2.5_VIEW_CREATION.txt`: Script to create a temporary table for subsequent topic modelling step
+- 'SP2.6_ENTITY_EXTRACTION.txt`: Script to extract only the organization entities from the NER field

 ### Main Scripts

-- `main_LOAD_AND_REFRESH_DATABASE.txt`: Main script for running all the 6 sub-procedures sequentially to load and refresh the database
+- `main_LOAD_AND_REFRESH_DATABASE.txt`: Main script for running all the 5 sub-procedures sequentially to load and refresh the database
-- `main_RUN_SIMILARITY_SEARCH.txt`: Main script for running all the 4 sub-procedures of similarity search
+- `main_RUN_SIMILARITY_SEARCH.txt`: Main script for running all the 7 sub-procedures of similarity search
 - `main_BERTopic_Modelling.txt`: Main script for performing topic modeling using the BERTopic framework.

 ## User-Defined Functions